Story At-A-Glance

 Montclair Place

-CIM Group is a major investor in Montclair Place, formerly Montclair Plaza; the redevelopment is already providing an entirely new retail experience along with other major developers looking to invest in San Bernardino County.
+CIM Group is a major investor in Montclair Place, formerly Montclair Plaza; the redevelopment already provides an entirely new retail experience along with other major developers looking to invest in San Bernardino County.

-Big Al’s, a family-friendly sports bar and entertainment center combines the offerings of traditional bowling and family entertainment under one roof.
+Big Al’s, a family-friendly sports bar and entertainment center, combines traditional bowling and family entertainment offerings under one roof.

 Packing House District

 The Redlands Packing House District is a new 88,075-square-foot retail and restaurant center at the entrance to downtown Redlands.
-It is occupied by Sprouts Farmers Market, PetSmart, Luna Grill, Club Pilates and Fisherman’s Market & Grill.
+It is occupied by Sprouts Farmers Market, PetSmart, Luna Grill, Club Pilates, and FiFisherman’sarket & Grill.

 Mapping San Bernardino’s Millennial Population

-Adelanto, Apple Valley and Victorville, also called High Desert urban communities, have a large percentage of Millennials living in areas whose disposable income is above the national average ($44,652).
+Adelanto, Apple Valley, and Victorville, also called High Desert urban communities, have a large percentage of Millennials living in areas with disposable income above the national average ($44,652).

 Difference Between High Desert & Low Desert

 The Low Desert has lower disposable incomes than the national average due to the high number of retirees, boomers, and military families.
-On the other hand, more affluent is the High Desert communities like Adelanto, Apple Valley and Victorville.
+On the other hand, the High Desert communities like Adelanto, Apple Valley, and Victorville are more affluent.

-- *Brothers Richard and Maurice McDonald first opened a burger restaurant in San Bernardino in California in 1940.
-The first indoor mall under a single roof also opened in the San Bernardino County in 1966,
+- *Brothers Richard and Maurice McDonald opened a burger restaurant in San Bernardino, California, in 1940.
+The first indoor mall under a single roof also opened in San Bernardino County in 1966,

 0 Comments